ducsplacement/Brochure/StudentInitiatives.md

 Holi : The festival of colours is celebrated with vigour & smiles.
 Department is painted with colours and students and teachers gather to celebrate this festival together.

+Sankalan :- Our tech fest !

+Since its inception in 2005, every year DUCS organises its annual fest with much enthusiasm and energy.
+Students from various universities come and participate in this two day event.
+Renowned people from the IT industry and our alumni placed in various tech giant companies judge and review all the technical events held during the fest.
+After the two days long grilling experience, students are awarded and appreciated for winning and participating in the fest.

+This year , Sankalan has become more special.
+A new quiz portal has been developed from scratch for Sankalan using Laravel and Vue.js which handled everything from registration to evaluation.

+Intra-Sankalan :

+The DUCS Society also conducts INTRA-SANKALAN, where the students of the Department compete among themselves in many technical and non-technical events.